billpg/HashBack/README.md

 }
 ```

 Carol's web service opens a new HTTPS request back to the Saas web site and in a similar way to before, it populates this new request with a Bearer token it had generated and an HMAC signature.
-The Saas API conduments that the webhook CRTE Issue requests should go to `https://saas.example/api/issue-crte?user_id=id` with the user's id added to the query string parameter.
+The Saas API documents that the webhook CRTE Issue requests should go to `https://saas.example/api/issue-crte?user_id=id` with the user's id added to the query string parameter.
 ```
 POST https://saas.example/api/issue-crte?user_id=12
 Content-Type: application/json